xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

       <display>...</display>
       <description>...</description>

-      <includeXcdl>file 1</includeXcdl>
+      <includeCDLs>file 1</includeCDLs>
-      <includeXcdl>file 2</includeXcdl>
+      <includeCDLs>file 2</includeCDLs>

       ... other properties ...
       ... children objects ...

     </option>

-The value of the `includeXcdl` property is a file name containing other XCDL definitions.
+The value of the `includeCDLs` property is a file name containing other xCDL definitions.
 Multiple properties are allowed.

 ### Default value

-If missing, no additional XCDL files are parsed as children of the current object.
+If missing, no additional xCDL files are parsed as children of the current object.

 ### Description

 It is possible to define all the configuration options and sub-components for a given package in a single CDL script, either by nesting them in the appropriate command bodies, by extensive use of the parent property, or by some combination of these two.
 However for large packages this is inconvenient and it is better to split the raw configuration data over several different files.
-The `includeXcdl` property can be used to achieve this.
+The `includeCDLs` property can be used to achieve this.
 It takes a list of filenames as argument.
-If the package follows the directory layout conventions then the configuration tools will look for the specified file in the meta sub-directory of the package, otherwise it will look for the file relative to the package's top-level directory.
+If the package follows the folders layout conventions then the configuration tools will look for the specified file in the meta sub-folder of the package, otherwise it will look for the file relative to the package's top-level folder.

-The `includeXcdl` property can only occur in the body of an `cdlComponents` or `package` object.
+The `includeCDLs` property can only occur in the body of an `cdlComponents` or `cdlPackage` object.

 ### Example